Skip to main content

 About Serra da Malcata

-Serra da Malcata Nature Reserve protects approximately 162 square kilometres of mountainous terrain along the Spanish border in central-eastern Portugal, within the Castelo Branco district.
-Established in 1981, the reserve was created specifically to protect the Iberian lynx, Europe's most endangered feline, and its habitat in the remote border mountains.
+Serra da Malcata Nature Reserve protects approximately 162 square kilometres of mountainous terrain along the Spanish border in central-eastern Portugal, within the municipalities of Penamacor and Sabugal straddling the Castelo Branco and Guarda districts.
+[1] Established in 1981, the reserve was created specifically to protect the Iberian lynx and its habitat in the remote border mountains.
 The landscape encompasses the Serra da Malcata range rising to approximately 1,078 metres with a mosaic of Mediterranean scrubland, cork and holm oak woodland, riparian corridors, and rocky outcrops.
 The reserve's position along the Portuguese-Spanish frontier has historically limited human development maintaining the wilderness character essential for large carnivore survival.
-Despite the probable local extinction of the lynx, the reserve continues to protect valuable Mediterranean mountain habitats and supports important populations of other threatened species.
+Despite the local extinction of the lynx, the reserve continues to protect valuable Mediterranean mountain habitats and active plans exist to reintroduce the species.

 Wildlife Ecosystems

-The reserve was established primarily for the Iberian lynx though the species is now believed to be locally extinct, with potential for future recolonisation from expanding Spanish populations.
-Other significant predators include wildcat, genet, stone marten, and European polecat.
+The reserve was established primarily for the Iberian lynx, Europe's most endangered wild cat, though the species is now locally extinct; plans for reintroduction under the 2026-2030 Action Plan for Conservation of the Iberian Lynx aim to restore the species to these mountains.
+[1] Other significant predators include wildcat, genet, stone marten, and European polecat.
 Wild boar and roe deer provide prey species.
 The European rabbit, essential prey for lynx, faces population challenges from viral diseases.
 Raptors include golden eagle, Bonelli's eagle, short-toed eagle, and eagle owl.
 The black stork breeds in the remote valleys.
-Amphibians and reptiles are well represented with Iberian species including Schreiber's green lizard and Bosca's newt.
+Amphibians and reptiles are well represented with Iberian species.
 The streams support otter populations and native fish including the critically endangered saramugo.

 Flora Ecosystems